zacyzacy/zacyoungdale-website/content/_index.md

 # ___Zac Youngdale___
 ---

 Experienced developer, trying to break into the games industry.
 Very passionate about video games and learning what makes them tick.
 Proud Canadian, fluent in both english and french.
-My specialties include gameplay and backend programming, QA testing and deploying software, making great coffee, and being a reliable team player.
+My specialties include gameplay and fullstack programming, QA testing, making great coffee, and being a reliable team player.

 ---